 Beyond Oasis

 By 1995 SNES owners had been treated to many a now classic RPG.
 Final Fantasy III, Breath of Fire, Secret of Mana and the like helped the system gain a reputation as a haven for fans of the genre.
-Although the Genesis lagged it had its faire share of awesome RPGs.
+Although the Genesis lagged it had its fair share of awesome RPGs.
 Sadly, many of these titles went unnoticed, not that Sega didn’t have a hand in that.
 One such title was Beyond Oasis from legendary composer Yuzo Koshiro and Streets of Rage developer Ancient.
 For a first attempt at an action RPG from Ancient Beyond Oasis is surprisingly good.
 It has some flaws but remains well worth seeking out.

 Prince Ali of the Oasis Kindom spends days treasure hunting rather than lazing about in the castle.
 On one such hunt he finds a mysterious golden armlet.
 This artifact once belonged to an ancient wizard who used it to protect the world from the owner of the silver armlet.
 With both armlets reawakened it is only a matter of time before the two will come in conflict again.